-Next, let's define the workflow by connecting the 3 processes using the Connector tool from the palette.
+Next, let's define the workflow by connecting the 3 processes using the Connector tool from the Layout Toolbar.
 Note that SIMPROCESS gives you two types of connectors.
 One type is a straight connector (diagonal button) and the other type is a bent connector.
 For this tutorial, let's use the bent connectors.
 First, let's connect the Generate Calls to Process Calls.
-Select the "connector" tool from the palette and click on the right hand pad (small triangle) of the Generate Calls process.
+Select the Connector tool from the Layout Toolbar and click on the right hand pad (small triangle) of the Generate Calls process.
 Then, click on the left pad of the Process Calls process.
-When you click on the left pad of the Process Calls process, the connect to process will appear.
+When you click on the left pad of the Process Calls process, the connector between the two processes will appear.
 Repeat this task to connect the Process Calls process and click the Clear button on the tool bar or press the Delete key on the keyboard.
 Since nothing is entering this process, the input pad is not needed.
 Do the same thing for the right (output) pad of the Complete Calls process.
 That pad is not needed since no entities are leaving the process.
 When you are done, your model should look like the figure above.